dylang/grunt-prompt/README.md

       options: {
         questions: [
           {
-            config: 'config.name', // arbitray name or config for any other grunt task
+            config: 'config.name', // arbitrary name or config for any other grunt task
             type: '<question type>', // list, checkbox, confirm, input, password
             message: 'String|function()', // Question to ask the user, function needs to return a string,
             default: 'value', // default value if nothing is entered
             choices: 'Array|function(answers)',
             validate: function(value), // return true if valid, error message if invalid. works only with type:input
             filter:  function(value), // modify the answer
             when: function(answers) // only ask this question when this function returns true }